 "And if the salary cap rises, it wouldn't surprise me if in five years -- shoot, it could be shorter than that -- if Patrick Mahomes keeps his current pace, he'll be begging for another deal in Kansas City.
 So, I think the sooner you can get it done in Buffalo, the better.
 Just being the fact that, probably the longer you wait, the more money it costs you."

 Allen, who's entering the fourth year of his rookie deal, was a breakout star for the Bills last season.
-The 25-year-old completed a career-high 69.2-percent of his passes for 4,544 yards with 37 touchdowns, and added eight rushing scores en route to an AFC title game appearance against the Chiefs.
+The 25-year-old completed a career-high 69.2% of his passes for 4,544 yards with 37 touchdowns.
+He also added eight rushing scores, and even a receiving touchdown en route to an AFC title game appearance against the Chiefs.

 According to Spotrac, Allen's market value is currently listed at $168.6 million across four years.
 With this deal's average annual value (AAV) of $42.1 million, it'd place him only behind Mahomes, who signed his record-breaking contract extension last summer.

-The entire NFL conversation between Wood and Lawrence can be accessed in the audio player above.
+The entire NFL conversation between Wood and Lawrence can be accessed in the audio player below: